zwave-js/zwave-js-ui/README.md

 `<mqtt_prefix>/<?node_location>/<node_name>/notification/<notificationLabel>`

-The payload will be the notification `prameters` (can be null or not based on the notification type)
+The payload will be the notification `parameters` (can be null or not based on the notification type)

 #### Gateway values table